 Ready to understand your money like never before??
 This step-by-step guide will help you get your money organized, TODAY!
-Even better, it comes with a FREE Money Organizer spreadsheet!
 Jump in and enjoy, I think you’re gonna love it!

 I’m going to show you how to organize your money.
 A lot of people I’ve talked to believe personal finance is a just a budget and investing.
 No, there is way more to personal finances and money than that.

 I graduated with a bachelor degree in accounting… Yes, I’m that kind of guy.
 I had to learn all about business finances in college.

 This may be boring, but just give me a few sentences to explain this.

 To run a business there are 2 main financial reports you have to have to understand to really know the finances of the business and make decisions.
 They are the balance statement and the income statement.